 - Gloucester has been variously described as "The Gateway to the West" and "The Crossroads of England" - It is the cathedral city and county town of Gloucestershire located in the South West of England.
 The City lies close to the Welsh border, and is on the River Severn, approximately 32 miles (51 km) north-east of Bristol, and 45 miles (72 km) south-southwest of Birmingham - In 1827 Gloucester became a port city following the completion of the Gloucester and Sharpness canal.
 On completion it was then the longest, deepest and widest ship canal in Britain.
-The Docks contains fifteen Victorian warehouses which make up what is Britain's most inland port and are now a major tourist attraction - Gloucester was home to iconic manufacturing firms including the Gloucester Aircraft Company and Fielding & Platt - The City contains 707 listed buildings including 37 Grade L's - Gloucester has a strong finance and insurance cluster • The City is the birth place of Robert Raikes, the founder of the Sunday School Movement and John Stafford Smith, including being the location for the HQ of the specialist who composed the American National Anthem insurance company Ecclesiastical Insurance Group - The historic Roman streets, magnificent Norman Cathedral and Victorian Docks have been used for various films and TV productions including Harry Potter and Doctor Who.
-Disney recently shot scenes for the sequel to Alice in Wonderland at the Docks.
+The Docks contains fifteen Victorian warehouses which make up what is Britain's most inland port and are now a major tourist attraction - Gloucester was home to iconic manufacturing firms including the Gloucester Aircraft Company and Fielding & Platt - The City contains 707 listed buildings including 37 Grade I's - The City is the birth place of Robert Raikes, the founder of the Sunday School Movement and John Stafford Smith, who composed the American National Anthem - The historic Roman streets, magnificent Norman Cathedral and Victorian Docks have been used for various films and TV productions including Harry Potter and Doctor Who.
+Disney recently shot scenes for the seguel to Alice in Wonderland at the Docks.